Are you ready to take your freelance business to the next level? I am and I’m pumped up about a brand new year on the horizon!

 Where can you find a coach or accountability partner?
 There are lots of places but I’d recommend asking a fellow blogger, freelancer, or friend who works with someone.
 See who they recommend and why.

-You could also join a private Facebook group, like The Careful Cents Club, and find other business-minded people who are looking for an accountability partner.
+You could also join a business Facebook group, and find other business-minded people who are looking for an accountability partner.

-Ready to get your end-of-year finances and freelance business in order?
-I’ve created a simple New Year checklist you can download for free.
+Ready to get your end-of-year finances and business in order?
+I’ve created a simple New Year checklist.